Home · Property management · Renting out a new build

 When to appoint your property manager.

 Most landlords wait until after handover to find a property manager.
-By then they've already missed the most valuable parts of having one.
+By then they have already missed the most valuable parts of having one.
 Our transparent fee structure and pre-build appraisal service is built for exactly this situation.

 A better approach